stephanniegb/frontend-assessment/OPTIMIZATION_REPORT.md

 ### Computation and Performance

 - Moved heavy operations (transaction generation, summaries) to **Web Workers**, freeing the main thread for UI responsiveness.
+Web Workers are widely supported across all modern browsers.
 - Simplified the transaction generation logic by removing unused properties and redundant computations.
 - Introduced **debounced search** (500ms) to prevent excessive updates and improve responsiveness.